Lumi-supercomputer/lumi-userguide/docs/firststeps/nextsteps.md

 - To get to know the LUMI system architecture and different partitions available on LUMI, continue to the [**Hardware**][Hardware] section.

-- To learn how to work in LUMI module environment and how to run jobs on LUMI, read more in the [**Run jobs**][running-jobs] section.
-Under this menu topic you can also find information about billing and data storage options.
+- To work in LUMI environment and run jobs on LUMI, please read more in the [**Run jobs**][running-jobs] section.
+Under this menu topic you can also find information about data storage options and billing policy.

 - To find out about the LUMI software stacks and how to install software on LUMI, go to the [**Software**][software] section.
 Under this menu topic there are also some tutorials for scientific applications.